-92 When can an employee retire from the Postal Service with deferred retirement benefits under FERS?
+89 When can an employee retire from the Postal Service with deferred retirement benefits under FERS?

-An employee may separate from the Postal Service at any age and defer retirement benefits if he or she has at least five years of creditable service.
+An employee may separate from the Postal Service at any age and defer retirement benefits if they have at least five years of creditable service.

-93 Can employees who receive refunds of their contributions to FERS still collect deferred retirement benefits based on the Postal Service's contributions toward their FERS retirement benefits?
+90 Can employees who receive refunds of their contributions to FERS still collect deferred retirement benefits based on the Postal Service's contributions toward their FERS retirement benefits?

-No. Deferred benefits can only be collected if employees keep their career FERS contributions in the Civil Service Retirement Fund.
+No. Deferred benefits can only be collected if employees keep their career FERS contributions in the Civil Service Retirement and Disability Fund.

-94 When can an employee who elects deferred retirement begin receiving annuity benefits?
+91 When can an employee who elects deferred retirement begin receiving annuity benefits?

-It depends on how much service credit he or she has.
-If an employee has 5 years of credit, for example, he could begin receiving FERS annuity benefits effective the first day of the month after turning 62 years old.
+It depends on how much service credit they have.
+If an employee has 5 years of credit, for example, they could begin receiving FERS annuity benefits effective the first day of the month after turning 62 years old.
 With 20 years, the employee could begin receiving deferred benefits at age 60.
 In general, employees can begin receiving deferred benefits when they reach the minimum age at which they could apply for immediate retirement if they were still active.

-95 Are annuity benefits reduced in any way if an employee elects deferred retirement?
+92 Are annuity benefits reduced in any way if an employee elects deferred retirement?